WeVideo Reviews& Product Details

 This community allows teachers, educators, and coaches worldwide to access WeVideo learning resources, complete tasks, and gain rewards.
 The implied intention is to add a bit of extra motivation for the students and develop some healthy competition between teachers and schools.

 Members can engage in forum discussions and track their progress on the leaderboard.
 Those who enjoy WeVideo can acquire one of three levels of certification for more perks when sharing WeVideo knowledge in their institution.

-There are five pricing tiers:
+There are six pricing tiers:

 The Power plan barely feels like an upgrade.
 Unlimited is the best choice for individuals, while Professional is for marketers with a brand.
 Note the type of plan you’re purchasing; some reviewers complain about accidentally buying the annual plan.

 You can get discounts for education plans, but they may require a valid K-12 educator e-mail address.
 Furthermore, they are intended for classes or groups that produce a few videos yearly.

 Yes, but the free version has limitations that might bother you.

 On the desktop, the WeVideo pricing page lists these limitations for the free version:

 - maximum 480p resolution